-Find answers to common questions about the University of Wisconsin Healthcare Administration master’s program.
+Find answers to common questions about the online UW Master of Science in Healthcare Administration degree.

 You’ve got confidence in your ability to be a leader.
 Whether it’s because you have years of hands-on clinical experience, a strong background in behind-the-scenes medical information, or because you’re already in management and using skills that can transfer across specialties, you see major opportunities to advance and improve the healthcare experience.

 By earning a master’s degree in healthcare administration, you’re opening doors to a promising career.
 According to the U.S. Bureau of Labor Statistics, medical and health manager and administrator roles are expected to increase 20% by 2026—a much faster rate of growth than other fields.
 Additionally, CNN Money named “hospital administrator” one of the top 10 jobs of 2017 in terms of happiness and overall satisfaction.